junrushao/Cpp.Collections-2014/README.md

 * PriorityQueue.h
 * TreeMap.h

-Besides, there are two kinds of exceptions given by our TAs:
+Besides, there are two kinds of exceptions defined by our TAs:
 * ElementNotExist.h
 * IndexOutOfBound.h

-My homework got full score in the extremely strict test given by our TAs, however, if bugs exist, please contact me via yzgysjr@gmail.com or yz_sjr@sjtu.edu.cn .
+If there is any problem, please contact me via yzgysjr@gmail.com or yz_sjr@sjtu.edu.cn .

 Thanks.